crawley/qcif-extract/README.md

   - Create and activate a venv; e.g. run "virtualenv venv"

   - Install mysql-connector-python.
-(Blame Oracle for the fact that you can't get it from Pypi like you used to ...)
+(Blame Oracle for the fact that you can't get it from Pypi like you are used to doing ...)

     - clone the source tree for "mysql/mysql-connector-python" from github.
     - cd to the git tree